Bear81/sanctuary-pp1/Sanctuary Cove.md

 ## Features

-All existing and future feature are listed in the below sections, with details of there design and benefits to the user.
+All existing and future features are listed in the below sections, with details of their design and benefits to the user.

 ### Existing Features

 - __Navigation Bar__

-  - A responsive navigations allows users to jump to all 3 sections of the website.
-The navigation collapes to a menu icon on mobile screens.
+  - A responsive navigation allows users to jump to all 3 sections of the website.
+The navigation collapses to a menu icon on mobile screens.
   - On desktop and laptop devices, menu items color change and are underlined on hover.

 ![Nav Bar](https://github.com/Bear81/sanctuary-pp1/blob/main/documentation-images/nav-bar-ss.png)

 - __The landing page image__

-  - A visually stunning image provides the user with a sence of calm.
+  - A visually stunning image provides the user with a sense of calm.
   - The landing page is uncluttered with no distracting elements.

 ![Landing Page](https://github.com/Bear81/sanctuary-pp1/blob/main/documentation-images/landing_ss.png)

 - __Intro Section__

-  - A short introduction to the service lets users know preciesly the purpose of the site.
+  - A short introduction to the service lets users know precisely the purpose of the site.
   - Highlights our stunning location and uses emotive language to entice users to further interact with the site.

 ![Intro Section](https://github.com/Bear81/sanctuary-pp1/blob/main/documentation-images/landing_ss.png)